OpenSrcCM/CM-Plan-Site/README.md

 1. Verify you have a ~/bin directory on your workstation.
 1. Copy ~/repo-workareas/CM-Plan-Site/app/bin/NE-startup.bsh ~/bin
 3. vim ~/bin/NE-startup.bsh
- - Edit Script Confgiuration variables for your workstation environment and save
+ - Edit **Script Confgiuration variables** section for your workstation environment and save
 4. cd to ~/repo-workareas/CM-Plan-Site/deploy
 5. execute ./enable-functionality.bsh
 6. execute vagrant destroy